guptrakeshk/my_music_store/README.md

 ### A Hands-On, Project-Based instruction for Data Engineering ETL

-This is a collection of resources for data engineering ETL for a fictious a music company
+This is a collection of resources for data engineering ETL for a fictious a music company.

 Email: gupt.rakeshk@gmail.com

 This project walks through end-to-end data engineering steps that are needed in a typical project.